Xbey25/GMD1/README.md

 For starters, the initial stages of the project are complete, they involved creating a solid foundation for the project to be able to receive updates, track tasks and issues, as well as establishing realistic goals.

-Firstly, the project was initialized using Unity Cloud Control in order to maintain versioning and rollback in case of any unforeseen issues.
+Firstly, the project was initialized using Unity Cloud Control to maintain versioning and rollback in case of any unforeseen issues.
 However, it was determined that this option would require us to start a Unity organization which involved more work than just using git.
 Therefore, we settled on using GitHub Desktop to keep track of the project files as well as using it for commits and branches as it is quite user-friendly and very easy to set up on a new machine.

 Once the project was initialized, one of the first tasks was to ideate prefabs that would come in hand very early, one of them being the player.
 Hence, we created a player prefab by creating movement and camera scripts on which we also used a state machine pattern (movement script) to demonstrate the different kinds of movements the player could make.
 Furthermore, we also created the structure of the maze which consists of several empty object groups which contain the ground, the ceiling, the inside walls, and the outside walls.